lognog2/Matchup-League/README.md

-# Matchup League version 1.1.1
+# Matchup League version 1.1.2

-## New in 1.1.1
-- Postseason tournament with every league's best team
-- Generic fighter replication
-- Smarter CPUs
-- Bug fixes

-## Coming in 1.1.2 (Target release 7/6):
+## New in 1.1.2
+- Two new tournament types (League tournament and World Cup)
+- New league - California
-- Loading screens
+- Loading screens for long processes
+- Structural improvements
-- Tournament mode
+- Debug log

 ## Coming soon in 1.2:
 - Multiple seasons in one playthrough
 - League tiers - get promoted if you win your league